 See below the trailer for Up Goes Maisie (1946), with Ann Sothern and George Murphy.

-A full decade after her film debut, Ann Sothern had finally developed into enough of a box office draw to get star/co-star billing in a number of A productions.
+A full decade after her film debut, Ann Sothern had finally developed into enough of a box office draw to get star/co-star billing in a number of A productions at MGM and elsewhere.
 These included:

 - On loan to Warner Bros., Lloyd Bacon’s underworld comedy Brother Orchid (1940), reportedly cast as slow-witted gun moll Flo Addams at the insistence of the film’s associate producer, Mark Hellinger.
 Variety found the casting fortuitous, opining that Flo’s faux-drunk phone chat with mobster-turned-monk Edward G. Robinson was “an excellent presentation of comic delivery and facial expression.”